royragsdale/picoCTF-legacy/README.md

 to the server's IP address or the FQDN of the server.
 In our case the session cookie domain was 'picoctf.com'.

+Ensure that the SESSION_COOKIE_DOMAIN matches the domain on which users access the site according to the same-origin policy.
+127.0.0.1 is not compatible with localhost.

 Database
 ------------